auroboros/scalaudio/README.md

                            ...
 ```
 #####AudioContext
 An AudioContext is basically an operating workspace pinned to a particular Scalaudio config.
 If no config is passed in, the default config will be used.
-This context should usually be defined implicitly, as most of the libraries functions accept it implicitly and it is should be transparently passed through most scopes.
+This context should usually be defined implicitly, as most of the library's functions accept it implicitly and pass it transparently through inner scopes.
 ```scala
 implicit val audioContext = AudioContext()
 ```